 Images of background galaxies are distorted by the gravitational effect of mass variations along the line of sight.
-Deep gravitational potential wells, such as galaxy clusters, generate 'strong lensing' leading to arcs, arclets, and multiple images, while more moderate perturbations give rise to 'weak lensing'.
+Deep gravitational potential wells, such as galaxy clusters, generate 'strong lensing' leading to arcs, arclets, and multiple images, while more moderate perturbations give rise to 'weak lensing.'
 Weak lensing is now widely used to measure the mass power spectrum in selected regions of the sky (see Ref.
-[50] for reviews).
+[54] for reviews).
 Since the signal is weak, the image of deformed galaxy shapes (the 'shear map') must be analyzed statistically to measure the power spectrum, higher moments, and cosmological parameters.
 There are various systematic effects in the interpretation of weak lensing, e.g., due to atmospheric distortions during observations, the redshift distribution of the background galaxies (usually depending on the accuracy of photometric redshifts), the intrinsic correlation of galaxy shapes, and non-linear modeling uncertainties.

-Weak-lensing measurements from the Kilo-Degree Survey (KiDS) [51], the Subaru Hyper-Suprime-Cam (HSC) [52], and DES Y3 [53] have constrained the clumpiness parameter $S_8 \equiv \sigma_8(\Omega{\rm m}/0.3)^{0.5}$.
-Each of these surveys has yielded S_8 lower by about 2σ than S_8 derived from Planck.
-This tension is not yet resolved.
-Figure 25.2 shows the $\Omega{\rm m}$ - S_8 constraints derived from of KiDS (weak lensing) and DES Y3 (weak lensing with and without galaxy clustering) versus the CMB constraint from Planck.
+Weak-lensing measurements from the Kilo-Degree Survey (KiDS) [55], the Subaru Hyper-Suprime-Cam (HSC) [56], and DES [57] have constrained the clumpiness parameter $S_8 \equiv \sigma_8 (\Omega{\rm m}/0.3)^{0.5}$.
+Each of these surveys has yielded S_8 lower than that derived from Planck.
+Figure 25.2 shows the $\Omega{\rm m}$ - S_8 constraints derived from a joint KiDS/DES analysis [58] versus the CMB constraint from Planck, where the tension is significantly reduced, to 1.7 σ , as compared to previous analyses.
 Results from weak lensing from DES, combined with other probes, are described in the next section.

 Figure 25.2: Marginalized posterior contours (inner 68% confidence level, outer 95% confidence level) in the $\Omega{\rm m}$ - S_8 plane.
-The plot shows a subset of the cases shown in Figure 19 of Ref.
-[28]: KiDS weak lensing alone, DES Y3 weak lensing alone, DES Y3 combined weak lensing and galaxy clustering (3x2pt), and Planck CMB.
-Figure courtesy of Michael Troxel and the DES collaboration.
+The plot shows KiDS weak lensing alone, DES Y3 weak lensing alone, DES and KiDS combined, and Planck CMB.
+Figure courtesy of Alexandra Amon and the DES and KiDS collaborations.